 The Machu Picchu hiking trail is the most popular and well-known route among tourists.
 The trek has a total distance of approximately 43 kilometers and takes 4 days to complete, including a day of visit to the Archaeological Park of Machu Picchu.
 The surrounding nature is wonderful, with breathtaking views of snow-capped mountains, and the walk through the jungle with its amazing archaeological remains is an unforgettable experience.

-It is undoubtedly one of the most popular excursions for those who seek adventure when visiting Peru, its spectacular landscapes of the chain of the Andes, shows a great mix of forest and mountains that you will enjoy from beginning to end.
-There is no other natural circuit anywhere that leads to a natural world with changing ecological floors constantly adorned with towering snows, rivers and a great fauna and flora.
-To all these natural wonders are added Inca constructions that are worth visiting, the architectural art harmonizes perfectly with the natural environment.
+It is undoubtedly one of the most popular excursions for those who seek adventure when visiting Peru, its spectacular landscapes of the chain of the Andes show a great mix of forest and mountains that you will enjoy from beginning to end.
+There is no other natural circuit anywhere that leads to a natural world with changing ecological floors constantly adorned with towering snows, rivers and great fauna and flora.
+All these natural wonders are added to Inca constructions that are worth visiting, the architectural art harmonizes perfectly with the natural environment.